ersanchez/instructional-design/syncthing/ksa.md

 * 3-2-1 backup principle
 * benefits of free software
 * risks of using proprietary only synchronization solutions
-* time delays associated with Syncthing
+* know the time delays associated with Syncthing
 * what happens when Syncthing first runs
 * how Syncthing locates other devices
-* how Synchting actually synchronizes files (overview)
+* how Syncthing actually synchronizes files (overview)
 * what not to do within Syncthing
-* best practices
 * know which devices are supported by Syncthing
+* minimizing cellular data use
+* things you should not sync with Syncthing
+* Syncthing troubleshooting
+* when to use a 'send only' folder
+* when to use a 'receive only' folder
+* things to check **before** accepting a connection from another device
+* folder strategy
+* what information gets shared with Syncthing in anonymous usage reporting
+* benefits of recording Device IDs and Folder IDs

 ## Skills